 RP status is offered to NAP members who successfully complete the registration examination.
 The examination contains five parts:

 •Research (open book with a 30-minute time limit)

 •Officers and elections, voting, boards and committees, and related procedures

 •Rules of the assembly and related procedures

 Five research questions are presented, and the 300 questions in the remaining four sections of the exam are taken from a set of 1,200 questions published by NAP and available for order.
 An applicant may retake an examination on any part or parts not passed.
 The registration re-examination must be taken within nine months.
 If not successfully completed within that time, the entire examination must be retaken to attain the designation of Registered Parliamentarian®.

 To take the registration examination, the member should download the Registration Exam Application Form or contact NAP Headquarters to request a blank form.
-The examination may be taken at any time; however, the application and examination fee must be postmarked no later than 40 days prior to the date of the examination.
+The form must include the contact information for your monitor and you must indicate whether you plan to take the exam with an in-person monitor or with a virtual monitor.
+Taking the exam with a virtual monitor requires pre-approval from NAP.
+The examination may be taken at any time; however, the application and examination fee must be postmarked no later than 30 days prior to the date of the examination.

 Maintaining RP® Status